1587/speaking-exam/00-part3.md

 i can see other people' comments about the music.

 I like to listen to music by my iphone when i am free.
-Because I am very busy with work and I don't have much time to go to music center.
+Because I am very busy with work and I don't have much time to go to the music center.
 It is very convenient by iphone, I can listen to music anywhere. on the bus, on the subway. and Watch music performance on the website is cheaper than the music center, I only need to pay litte money for it.